Are you concerned if you exercise too much?

 Constantly agitated and jittery?
 It might be because you’re training too much.

 Here’s the thing: most of us don’t exercise enough.
+Exercises help improve our mental health and physical wellbeing.

-According to the World Health Organization, a quarter of adults are not physically active enough.
+But according to the World Health Organization, a quarter of adults are not physically active enough.

 And over 80 percent of the world’s adolescent population is insufficiently physically active.